This blog was last updated in May 2021.

 Top tip: Take a picnic lunch with you on your journey, the Government Gardens area has plenty of secluded spots and benches where you can stop for a bite to eat.

-- The Blue Lake, around 15 minutes from the CBD is great for swimming with beaches at both ends of the lake (the main beach and the beach from the carpark heading out to Lake Tarawera).
+Around 15 minutes from the CBD, The Blue Lake is great for swimming with beaches at both ends of the lake (the main beach and the beach from the carpark heading out to Lake Tarawera).
 Try the Blue Lake loop trail around the entire lake, it takes around an hour and from the lookout you can view both the Blue and Green Lakes.

 Top tip: The secondary carpark and beach area is usually less busy than the main beach and just as nice.
 To get there follow Tarawera Road past the campground and then it will be the next turnoff on the right.

-For further free activities, consult us on arrival, we are constantly searching for the best activities in Rotorua to ensure our guests get the best experience.
+For further free activities, have a chat with our friendly team on arrival, we are constantly searching for the best activities in Rotorua to ensure our guests get the best experience.
+If you’re a guest at Aura Accommodation, consider taking our free bikes for 2 hours.
+Kuirau Park and Sulphur Point are both only a short bike from us.